leon4rd/test/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!